 The school is approved by the Maryland State Approving Agency to offer training to veterans and other eligible dependents under the VA educational benefit programs.
-The1500 Hour Cosmetology Program and the Nail Technology program are approved for VA Educational Benefits.
+The 1500 Hour Cosmetology Program and the Nail Technology program are approved for VA Educational Benefits.

-Should a transfer student be a VA student, the school will obtain written records on previous education and experience, complete the evaluation, grant credit and advise the claimant and the Department of Veterans Affairs accordingly, and maintain records.
+Should a transfer student be a VA student, the school will obtain written records on previous education and experience, complete a documented evaluation, grant credit where appropriate, advise the VA claimant and the Department of Veterans Affairs accordingly, and maintain records.

 The school will notify the VA of any change in the enrollment status of students certified to receive VA educational benefits.
 This includes changes in enrollment status being placed on or removed from probation and leaves of absence.

-Any student using Chapter 33 Post 9/11 GI Bill or Chapter 31 VocRehab benefits, even if the VA has not yet paid tuition and fees, Del-Mar-Va Beauty Academy policy will allow enrollment, no assessment of late fees or penalties, no requirement to secure additional funding and the student will have access to the same school resources as other students who have paid.
-These students will be required to produce the VA's Certificate of Eligiblity by the first day of class, provide a written request to be certified, and provide any additional information needed to properly certify with VA.
+Any student using Chapter 33 Post 9/11 GI Bill® or Chapter 31 Voc Rehab benefits, even if the VA has not yet paid tuition and fees, Del-Mar-Va Beauty Academy policy will allow enrollment, no assessment of late fees or penalties, no requirement to secure additional funding and the student will have access to the same school resources as other students who have paid.
+These students will be required to produce the VA's Certificate of Eligibility by the first day of class, provide a written request to be certified, and provide any additional information needed to properly certify with VA.